114149-LautaroCorrea/114149-LautaroCorrea/README.md

 My name is Lautaro Agustín Correa, I'm 22 years old and I am currently studying at the National Technological University *(UTN)*, the university technical degree in programming *(TUP)*.

 I'm a graduate of the school "Corazón de María", I studied Systems Engineering for 2 years, I took some programming courses and I have a Diploma in New Technologies.
 Currently I'm not working or looking for, my goal is to finish the Technician in time (2024).
-My hobbies are video games (like Valorant, League of Legends, FIFA,etc) and everything related to technology.
+My hobbies are video games and everything related to technology.
 I have some experiences like a microenterprise, socio-community project, partner for a day.
 (Junior Achievement)

 ## Studies: